-Earlier this year, Reed Exhibitions (RX) announced its commitment to donate $ 1 Million, over five years, to nine non-profit organizations committed to improving racial equity.
+Earlier this year, RX (Reed Exhibitions) announced its commitment to donate $ 1 Million, over five years, to non-profit organizations committed to improving racial equity.

-Here, we highlight the work of Insituto Adus, one of three Brazilian recipients of our charitable donation, and reveal how RX and Adus have partnered on a new Inclusive Mentoring Programme which is creating opportunities for refugees in São Paulo, whilst increasing diversity in RX Brazil.
+Here, we highlight the work of Instituto Adus, one of three Brazilian recipients of our charitable donation, and reveal how RX and Adus have partnered on a new Inclusive Mentoring Program which is creating opportunities for refugees in São Paulo, whilst increasing diversity in RX Brazil.

-“When we met the Instituto Adus, we quickly saw how closely their values matched our own, and we had no doubt that it would be a great partnership” said Daniela Souza, HR Consultant, Reed Exhibitions Brazil.
-“Guided by the objectives of Reed Exhibitions Global Racial Committee, which aims to promote racial equality through educational projects and professionalization, we designed an Inclusive Mentoring Program, providing refugees with the same type of experience we give to our employees.”
+“When we met the Instituto Adus, we quickly saw how closely their values matched our own, and we had no doubt that it would be a great partnership” said Daniela Souza, HR Consultant, RX Brazil.
+“Guided by the objectives of RX’s Global Race Committee, which aims to promote racial equality through educational projects and professionalization, we designed an Inclusive Mentoring Program, providing refugees with the same type of experience we give to our employees.”

 “As part of our partnership, Adus is also supporting us in growing RX staff diversity” adds Daniela.
 “In April we had the honor of welcoming a young Angolan refugee to work with us.
 He is working alongside our Digital Marketing team, coordinated by Anna Felix, one of the leaders taking part in our Inclusive Mentoring Program.”

 In addition to its cash donation to the institution, RX has also donated laptops which, after the pandemic, will be destined for classroom training and income generation projects.
 In 2021, 200 refugees aged 25-35 years and representing 60 different nationalities underwent training.